nextsnake/nextcore/docs/contributing/getting_started.rst

 - nextcore.http
 - nextcore.gateway

-Common is for common utilies that needs to be shared between the other modules.
+Common is for common utilities that needs to be shared between the other modules.
 HTTP is for the REST API.
 Gateway is for the WebSocket gateway.